 For those vulnerable to its effects, in rare cases these fungal spores can cause pulmonary aspergillosis, a condition that can potentially do severe damage to the lungs and even become fatal if not remedied quickly.
 Aspergillosis actually refers to a number of different conditions that affect the lungs, sinuses and windpipe, each of which are caused by aspergillus spores.
 How serious a problem these conditions might become varies depending on a person's age, existing health issues and how many spores they've inhaled.

-Despite this, occasionally drying clothes indoors is probably unavoidable, especially if you don’t have access to a tumble dryer.
-There isn’t any real danger in drying the occasional item such as a pair of wet socks after getting caught in the rain but it’s a bad idea to cover each radiator in your home with your entire basket of washing.
-At best, you’ll badly restrict the the amount of heat your radiators can provide to the rest of your room but at worst you’ll be adding a significant amount of moisture and potentially dangerous spores to the air.
+Despite this, occasionally drying clothes indoors is probably unavoidable, especially if you don't have access to a tumble dryer or the weather is bad.
+There isn't any real danger in drying the occasional item such as a pair of wet socks after getting caught in the rain but it's a bad idea to cover each radiator in your home with your entire basket of washing.
+At best, you'll badly restrict the the amount of heat your radiators can provide to the rest of your room but at worst you'll be adding a significant amount of moisture and potentially dangerous spores to the air.

 If you do need to dry a few items on your radiators, it's worth opening a window in the room to give water vapour a chance to escape.
 You don't necessarily need to open them far; most modern windows will have a vent or a way of being held open only slightly to allow moisture to escape.
 It's also a good idea to close the interior doors to the room where you're drying items, to prevent moisture from spreading to other areas of your property.
 If moisture is allowed to build up inside your property, it might cause condensation that can result in damp and mould, possibly causing long lasting damage to your home, with plaster, wallpaper or other features being increasingly affected.
 However inconvenient it might be to travel to your nearest tumble dryer, it's bound to be less expensive than redecorating an entire room.